North Dakota Fighting Hawks men's basketball: Postseason

-Summit League Tournament results

-North Dakota has appeared in 3 Summit League Tournaments, and their record is 2–3.

-Division I postseason results
+NCAA Division I tournament results

 North Dakota has appeared in one NCAA Division I tournament.
 Their record is 0–1.

+Summit League tournament results

+North Dakota has appeared in six Summit League tournaments.
+Their combined record is 4–6.

-NCAA Division II Tournament results
+NCAA Division II tournament results

 North Dakota has appeared in the NCAA Division II tournament 19 times.
 Their combined record is 29–22.

 NAIA tournament results

 North Dakota has appeared in the NAIA tournament three times.
 Their combined record is 1–3.

 CIT results

 North Dakota has appeared in the CollegeInsider.com Postseason Tournament (CIT) five times.
 Their combined record is 0–5.